Income Inequality by Country: How Much do You Need to Earn to Join the Top 1%?

 Inspired by an idea from Bloomberg, we analyzed a handful of countries from different regions around the globe.
 These countries aren't necessarily representative of their respective regions.
 We figured out how much money it would take to be in the 50th percentile of income for 14 different countries around the world from The World Inequality Database, comparing it to the threshold needed to join the top 1%.
 We used the latest available set of numbers available.
 We pulled data for Canada from Statistics Canada taking into consideration purchasing power parity (PPP) according to the OECD.

-Top 10 Countries on Our Map With the Highest Threshold to Join the Top 1% income
+Top 10 Countries with The Highest Threshold to Join the Top 1% income

 1. United Arab Emirates: $922K